TomislavMatas/EZAsesAutoType/README.md

 to automate the daily chore of utilizing the virtual punch card system "ATOSS Staff Efficiency Suite" also known as "ASES".

-## Usage
+## Overview
-Start the application ("EZAsesAutoType.exe") and set the desired values in the main dialog:
+Start the application and set the desired values in the main dialog:

 ![MainDialog](res/img/Screenshot-MainDialog-v1.123.3.png)